alvincho/prompits/python-sdk/getting_start/README.md

  ## Notes

  - The `--refresh` flag will reset the agent's state.
+ - Setting the `--verbose-level INFO` can display more information, including active agents.
  - Make sure `test_lite.db` exists or will be created in the correct location for the agents to interact through the Plaza Pool.

  ## Next Steps